-In addition to IT, Khalil is also involved in programmatic activities, leading GIS mapping projects; the development of a mobile app to introduce vouchers in Pakistan; and the development of a population and health dashboard for the government to visualize trends and monitor progress on variety of key performance indicators.
+In addition to IT, Khalil is also involved in programmatic activities, leading GIS mapping projects, the development of a mobile app to introduce vouchers in Pakistan, and the development of a population and health dashboard for the government to visualize trends and monitor progress on a variety of key performance indicators.
 He also plays an active role in climate change studies, working on data management and performing extensive spatial analysis.

-Khalil joined the Council in 2001 as a Senior Communication Officer, and prior to the Council, he worked with the Pakistani NGO Association for Social Development as Executive IT and with APPNA SEHAT in Islamabad as Assistant System Manager.
+Khalil joined the Council in 2001 as a senior communication officer, and prior to the Council, he worked with the Pakistani NGO Association for Social Development as an executive IT and with APPNA SEHAT in Islamabad as an assistant system manager.

-Khalil has completed a MSc and BSc in Computer Science, as well as a number of technical courses and certifications.
+Khalil has completed an MSc and BSc in computer science as well as a number of technical courses and certifications.